 How To Update Your Wardrobe

 I am going to show you how to update your wardrobe using a three step process.
 By doing this you are going to figure out what your personal style is, get rid of what is no longer serving you, and curate a stylish wardrobe that you are going to love.
-I filmed a YouTube video to compliment this blog post.
-If you would like to watch it, I will link it at the bottom of this blog post.
+I filmed a YouTube video of me going over this three step process with you in my closet.
+I will link the video at the bottom of this blog post for you to watch.

 Take An Inventory

 The first step to updating your wardrobe is taking an inventory of what you currently have.
 Before you go into your closet and get overwhelmed by the amount of clothes you own.
 I have simplified taking an inventory by doing two things.
 First, utilizing the reverse hanger trick.
 Second, by doing a try on haul for anything that isn’t on a hanger.

 Reverse Hanger Trick